Neverest

 Neverest was a Canadian pop-rock band from Toronto, Ontario.
 The band was formed by Spyros "Spee" Chalkiotis and Mike Klose.

 Music career

 About Us EP (2010–breakup)

 The band released their first single, "About Us", in October 2010.
 It quickly reached Number 1 on the MuchMusic Top 30 countdown, and Number 30 on the Billboard Canadian Hot 100.
 Their second single, entitled "Everything", was released in March 2011 and quickly charted the Billboard Canadian Hot 100.

-The band was managed by Backstreet Boys member Howie D.
+The band was managed by Backstreet Boys member Howie Dorough.

 Neverest was a supporting act on the Canadian tour dates of the NKOTBSB Tour.

 Their music video for "Everything" received a nomination for the 2011 MuchMusic Video Awards for Cinematography of the Year.

 Neverest released their first EP About Us on March 29, 2011.
 Soon after, the band embarked on their first ever concert tour, supporting Juno-nominated band Stereos.
 In 2011, they co-toured with Canadian artist Alyssa Reid all around Canada.
 Their EP consisted of 8 songs: